wren-lang/wren/doc/site/embedding/index.markdown

 1. **Wren is dynamically typed, but C is not.** A variable can hold a value of any type in Wren, but that's definitely not the case in C unless you define some sort of variant type, which ultimately just kicks the problem down the road.
-Eventually, we have to move data across the boundary between typed and untyped code.
+Eventually, we have to move data across the boundary between statically and dynamically typed code.

 2. **Wren uses garbage collection, but C manages memory manually.** GC adds a few constraints on the API.
-The VM must be able to find every Wren object that is still usable, even if that object is being held onto by native C code.
-Otherwise, it could free an object that's still in use.
+The VM must be able to find every Wren object that is still usable, even if that object is being referenced from native C code.
+Otherwise, Wren could free an object that's still in use.

     Also, we ideally don't want to let native C code see a bare pointer to a chunk of memory managed by Wren.
 Many garbage collection strategies involve [moving objects][] in memory.
 If we allow C code to point directly to an object, that pointer will be left dangling when the object moves.
-To prevent that, we can't using moving GCs even though they have some nice performance properties.
+Wren's GC doesn't move objects today, but we would like to keep that option for the future.

 3. **The embedding API needs to be fast.** Users may add layers of abstraction on top of the API to make it more pleasant to work with, but the base API